 GRADventure wouldn't have been possible without the expertise and programming of our key partners.
 Explore some of the many ways GRADventure partner units offer guidance, new experiences, and resources to University of Waterloo graduate students:

-In addition to its individual career advising services (which are available via Skype and telephone, too), the CCA offers workshops, special events and other resources related to career readiness.
-Whether you've just started your graduate degree, or you're wrapping up your PhD thesis, the CCA's team of career advisors are there to help guide your post-academic career development.
-The CCA’s areas of expertise include academic career advisement as well as non-academic or alternative-academic career advisement.
+In addition to its individual career advising services (which are available via Skype and telephone, too), the CCD offers workshops, special events and other resources related to career readiness.
+Whether you've just started your graduate degree, or you're wrapping up your PhD thesis, the CCD's team of career advisors are there to help guide your post-academic career development.
+The CCD’s areas of expertise include academic career advisement as well as non-academic or alternative-academic career advisement.

 Centre for Teaching Excellence (CTE)

-Graduate students who have taken full advantage of the Centre for Teaching Excellence’s professional development opportunities have reported more confidence in their role as Teaching Assistants (TAs) and instructors and a greater level of preparedness for university teaching.
+Graduate students who have taken full advantage of the Centre for Teaching Excellence’s professional development opportunities have reported more confidence and a higher level of preparedness in their role as Teaching Assistants (TAs) and instructors.

 The CTE offers workshops, small-group practice teaching sessions, and classroom observations to help prepare you for your current teaching roles and future careers.
 The CTE allows you to attend individual workshops that interest you, or to enrol in one of their certificate programs, such as Fundamentals of University Teaching, Certificate in University Teaching or the Certificate in University Language Teaching.